 I am very excited to learn that there is a new version of expressor’s data integration platform coming out in March of this year.
+It includes Partition Parallelism Support.
 It will be version 3.6, and I look forward to using it and telling everyone about it.
 Let me describe a little bit more about what will be so great in expressor 3.6:

 - Greatly enhanced user interface